 Theodore Roosevelt said, “Comparison is the thief of joy.”
 Oh, how right he was!
 And yet, we continue to do it all the time.
-Why is that, when doing so is likely to lead to low confidence, increased anxiety and eroded motivation and self-esteem?
+Why is that, when so often, doing it leads to low confidence, increased anxiety and eroded motivation and self-esteem?

 Social Comparison Theory says we determine our own self worth by seeing how we stack up against others.
 Supposedly we do this as a means of self-improvement and self-motivation but really, how often has comparing yourself to someone else actually made you feel good?
 Or motivated you in a positive way?